zhangyu0217/ML_Tutorial_at_IHEP/README.md

    return dataset, w

 ```

+The function "importFromFileList" returns the array of dataset and weights.

+The selection is hard-coding here.
+I will optimize it in the future.
 ## Plot variables
-  plot the distribution of variables and the correlation matrix
+  Plot the distribution of variables and the correlation matrix.
+This is pure ROOT-based plotting code.
 ## Training and Test
 ## Ranking
 ```python